Doctor Poison: DC Rebirth

-After the events of DC Rebirth, Doctor Poison's history had been altered.
+After the events of DC Rebirth, Doctor Poison's history was altered.
 In the current continuity, she is Colonel Marina Maru, a Japanese soldier working for her family's Poison organization.
 During Wonder Woman's first few months in the United States, she discovers a group of men infected with the Maru Virus, a poison that drives its victims to rage-induced murder.
 Ten years later, after Wonder Woman discovers that she has been living a lie for several years, Veronica Cale sends Poison to attack her.

-In Doomsday Clock, Doctor Poison is among the villains who meet with the Riddler to discuss the Superman Theory.

 Powers and abilities

-Doctor Poison is exceptionally intelligent, which mainly extends to her considerable chemistry, toxicology, fluid dynamics, and lingual skills and knowledge.
+Doctor Poison is intelligent, which mainly extends to her considerable chemistry, toxicology, fluid dynamics, and lingual skills and knowledge.
 Her primary invention was a new and deadlier version of mustard gas, based on hydrogen instead of sulfur that she kept contained in pellets.

 In the DC Rebirth universe, in addition to her scientific expertise, Doctor Poison is a trained soldier.